 Mattias is also fascinated by music that has, justifiably or not, slipped into oblivion.
 He thinks it’s important to pay attention to the incredible amount of music that hides underneath a layer of dust and bringing it to life again.
-This fascination has resulted in a series of albums titled “Eclipse”, featuring music by unknown composers.
+This fascination has resulted in a series of albums titled “Eclipse”, featuring music by unknown composers from history.
 The first album in this series, featuring music by Joseph Wölfl, was released in June of 2021.
-The second album, featuring music by Hans Henkemans (including some unpublished manuscripts and a concerto with the South Netherlands Philharmonic and conductor Ed Spanjaard) is expected in early 2023.
+The second album, with music by the Dutch composer Hans Henkemans (including several unpublished manuscripts and a piano concerto in collaboration with conductor Ed Spanjaard) is expected in early 2023.

 In addition to being a musician, Mattias is a dedicated vegan.
 He is outspoken on animal cruelty and the negative effects that our way of life has on the planet.